Increase the speed and success of your proof of concepts (POCs) with these battle-tested tips for revenue teams.

 Different types of customers often require slightly different evaluation activities.
 If you’re just starting to create a POC process, then it's good to start with a general one to begin tracking and documenting what makes your POCs successful overall.
 However, as you run more of them, pay attention to the changes needed for different types of customers.
 That will enable you to create a catered experience based on the product line, use case, competitors in the deal, prospect company size, and other key factors.
 Over time, you’ll have a few different POC templates for your team to choose from based on each customer segment so you can have a consistent and predictable process across your revenue team.

 To make sure you achieve success, you often need to utilize resources across the revenue team as well as other parts of the company, such as legal, product, engineering, and other internal deal support stakeholders.

 Whether it’s a product gap or an engineering issue, you want to make sure you can get a hold of the right person based on needs within the POC to speed up the process and get a technical win faster.
 You also want to have clear ownership and visibility into where each deliverable is in the process to ensure the POC doesn’t run past the expected completion date.

 Lastly, you want to clearly communicate status updates and POC-specific questions with the internal team in one centralized place so that everyone is always up to date.

-It's difficult to run repeatable, successful POCs and ensure the full team is aligned across each deal if you're working in siloed, non data-driven systems during the process.
-With a purpose-built platform for revenue team coordination and collaboration, Prelay aligns every team across any part of the deal, so you can hit your goals and expectations set by the customer and achieve the overall technical win.
+It's difficult to run repeatable, successful POCs and ensure the full team is aligned across each deal if you're working in siloed, non data-driven systems.
+As a purpose-built platform for revenue team orchestration, Prelay aligns every team across any part of the deal, so you can hit your goals and expectations set by the customer and achieve the overall technical win.
 Plus, you can run other complex deal processes alongside your POCs including managed trials, team resource allocation, Deal Desk approvals, Product Specialist requests, opportunity plans, and much more.